antfarm/gridcode-racket/README.md

 ## Usage

-Programs can be written in either the GridCode DSL (`.grid` files) or in Racket (`.rkt` files).
+Programs are written using the GridCode DSL in `.grid` files with the `#lang gridcode` language.
 For reference, have a look at the example programs.

-Run the GridCode DSL examples:
+Run the examples:
 ```bash
 # Conway's Game of Life
 ./bin/gridcode examples/life.grid